GodGengar19/Soldiers-VS-Dragons/README.md

-# SoldiersAndArmies
+# Soldiers and Armies
-A game created to have fun which is based on you buying soldiers and defeating armies using those soldiers.
+A game created to have fun, which is based on buying soldiers and defeating armies using those soldiers.

+Please open index.html file  after done downloading

+Thank you!